Lewiston and Freeport communities prepare to host 190 asylum seekers from the Portland Expo

 Langlais said taking 16 students into his district with more than 5,000 students is easy, but the problem will be keeping students engaged, knowing they are in temporary housing, set to expire the month before the semester ends.

-Lewiston's mayor also wrote a statement Wednesday, saying his city staff was not included in the planning process for hosting the families.
+Lewiston's mayor, Carl Sheline, also wrote a statement Wednesday, saying his city staff was not included in the planning process for hosting the families.